2019-Spring-CSC-386/p00-project-1-robert-and-dustin/README.md

 ## Instructions
 1. Set the time which you want the alarm to go off
+2. At that time, the alarm will begin ringing in an incredibly irritating fashion.
-2. When the alarm starts to ring the only way to silence it is to turn on your lights.
+3. The only way to shut off the alarm is to get out of bed, and turn on the lights.
+4. This should trigger the photo-resistor, shutting off the alarm.

 ## Errors and Constraints
 - One constraint we foresee is not knowing the exact ambient light level of every room.
 All our testing so far has been set up in the classroom.
 Additional testing in various lighting levels should help us alleviate this issue.